oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 An SD-JWT with Disclosures and without a KB-JWT:
 <Issuer-signed JWT>~<Disclosure 1>~<Disclosure N>~

-An SD-JWT-KB without Disclosures:
+An SD-JWT+KB without Disclosures:
 <Issuer-signed JWT>~<KB-JWT>

-An SD-JWT-KB with Disclosures:
+An SD-JWT+KB with Disclosures:
 <Issuer-signed JWT>~<Disclosure 1>~<Disclosure N>~<KB-JWT>
 ```